 As these Systems are becoming more popular in the new house market, more and more people are asking us this question.

-Replacing an old portable cleaner with a built-in system is definitely an option which is worth your consideration, especially if you are concerned about the indoor air quality of your home, have stairs or if you have asthma or allergies in the family.
+Replacing an old portable cleaner with a built-in system is definitely an option which is worth your consideration, especially if you are looking for a truly powerful cleaner.

 The design of the System for existing homes is the same as for new homes.